ChrisCottier/vinify/README.md

 ### Data Scraping

 Because of the lack of reliable and affordable wine APIs, a personal database of 80,000+ wines was constructed.
-Using the scrapy and scrapy-splash packages, wine data and details were scraped conscienciously.
+Using the scrapy and scrapy-splash packages, wine data and details were scraped conscientiously.
 To match the specific elements with the desired data, xpath and CSS selectors were used.
 Data was collected to CSV's and imported into Amazon RDS database.